 Solid-state drives record, store and retrieve digital data without any moving parts.
-Attributes, such as fast read/write speeds, low power consumption and robust durability offer greater performance than hard drives in some storage applications but are currently much more costly per gigabyte and are available in much lower capacity points than hard drives.
-The main components of a solid-state drive are the system-on-chip and semiconductor media.
-The capacity, measured in megabytes or gigabytes, of a solid-state drive is based on the total number of megabits or gigabits of semiconductor media in the solid-state drive.
-Industry-standard storage interface protocols, such as SATA, PATA/EIDE/CF and USB 2.0, allow the solid-state drive to communicate with the host system.
+Attributes, such as fast read/write speeds, low power consumption and robust durability offer greater performance than hard drives in some storage applications but are currently much more costly per GB and are available in much lower capacity points than hard drives.
+The main components of a solid-state drive are the system-on-chip and semiconductor media in the solid-state drive is based on the total number of MB or GB of semiconductor media in the solid-state drive.
+Industry-standard storage interface protocols, such as SATA, PATA/CF and USB 2.0, allow the solid-state drive to communicate with the host system.